benjamin-patch/benjaminpatch.com/README.md

 ## Release Notes

+### 2025.01.xx
+* Add 'Read More' link to each article on index pages.

 ### 2024.12.18
 * Evenly round corners on all sides of header and footer.
 * Publish article 'The Journey of Artificial Intelligence.'